 The Battle Between Old And New

-Old school vs new school is probably one of the hottest debate topics right now, especially in our ever modernizing society.
+Old school vs new school is probably one of the hottest debate topics right now, especially in our ever modernising society.
 Customers now expect brands to offer an experience with a focus on customer satisfaction.
 Customer loyalty is extremely important, especially with the added pressure that digital interaction has created between brand and customer.

 The traditional or old school method of branding focused on the “before” the transaction.
 They are more worried about creating a demand to buy the product by focusing on their promotions, what they say to customers and analyzing what people think about their brand.
 Now, the modern or digital branding hones in on the “after” of the transaction.
 These brands are aiming to create a demand to use the product by emphasizing user advocacy of their products because of their experience.